autowarefoundation/autoware/README.md

 % source devel/setup.bash
 ```

-You cannot build **Autoware/ros** source code with those OpenCV and Qt5 package,
+You cannot build **Autoware/ros** source code with those OpenCV and Qt5 packages,
 because they are too old.
-So you have to install newer OpenCV and Qt5.
+So you have to install newer versions of OpenCV and Qt5.

 #### Install OpenCV

-You can download source code from [here](http://sourceforge.net/projects/opencvlibrary/).
+You can download the source code from [here](http://sourceforge.net/projects/opencvlibrary/).

 ```
 % unzip opencv-2.4.8.zip